 Students who desire tutoring in a particular class should initially seek assistance from professors and departmental assistants.
-Peer tutoring is available for free to all students in need of additional academic support for up to seven (7) hours of tutoring.
+Peer tutoring for most courses is available for free to all undergraduate students in need of additional academic support for up to seven (7) hours of tutoring.
 If students would like additional hours for tutoring, they can appeal by talking to a professional in the ACCESS office.
 All tutors have received a recommendation from faculty and have taken the course they are tutoring and received a B or higher for their final grade.

 Tutoring is available throughout the semester, but early tutor requests provide the best opportunity for assistance.
 Professors will be notified when a student receives a tutor in their course.
 (The Tutor Program Coordinator must be contacted if a student does not want the Professor notified.)

 Undergraduate students can request a peer tutor, if available, for weekly one-hour sessions (up to seven (7) hours per semester).
 Students MUST be registered in the course for which they request tutoring.